dotlang/language/doc/RFE.md

 So when type T is expected, you can provide either T itself or any of it's subtypes.
 ------------
 We have two categories of types: named and unnamed.
-Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations.
+Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations like primitive type names, `any`, arry or hash, ....
 Named: `type MyType := ?????` These are defined by the developer and on the right side we can have another named or unnamed type.
+Right side is called underlying type.
 We have two special types: `nothing` and `any`.
 All types are subtypes of `any`. `nothing` is only subtype of itself.
 So if a function expects nothing (which is weird) you can only pass a nothing to it and nothing else.
 If a function expects `any` you can pass anything to it.
 We have 7 kinds of type: tuple, union, array, hash, primitive, function.
 We write C <: S which means C (child) is subtype of S (supertype).